Uniqueness of Billiard Coding in Polygons: Introduction

+One particular strategy to study polygonal billiards is to encode the trajectory of a billiard ball by the sequence of sides of the polygonal domain hit by the billiard ball along its trajectory.
+Let the set of edges of $Q$ be labelled by a finite set $\mathcal{A}$.
+As illustrated in Figure \ref{fig:non_simply_connected}, each infinite billiard trajectory $\{\phi_t(x,v)\}_{t \geq 0}$ can be coded by a sequence $\alpha \in \mathcal{A}^\mathbb{N}$ labelling the edges that the trajectory hits in order.
+Conversely, if $\alpha \in \mathcal{A}^\mathbb{N}$ is a sequence, we define $X(\alpha)$ to be the set of couples $(x,v) \in TQ$ with $x$ lying on $\partial Q$ such that the trajectory from $(x,v)$ is coded by $\alpha$.
+This article aims to prove the following theorem.

+\begin{theorem*} Let $Q$ be a polygon such that all the holes of $Q$ have non-zero minimal diameters.
+Suppose the edges of $Q$ are indexed by $\mathcal{A}$.
+Then for any non-periodic sequence $\alpha \in \mathcal{A}^\mathbb{N}$, the set $X(\alpha)$ contains at most one point. \end{theorem*}

+This result in the case of simply connected polygons was proven in \cite{Galperin1995}.
+This classical result has applications for example in \cite{BT11} and \cite{BT12}, where it was shown that the shape of a simply connected polygonal domain satisfying certain conditions could be uniquely determined, up to similarity, by the encoding of certain billiard trajectories.
+Other applications can be found in articles such as \cite{BT14}, \cite{duchin2018you} and \cite{calderon2018hear}.

-In the simpler case where $\alpha$ is periodic, we can show that, if $X(\alpha)$ not empty, the base points of $X(\alpha)$ constitute a finite number of intervals on the starting edge.
-The theorem for simply connected polygons was proven in \cite{Galperin1995}.
-The proof relies on a particular property of simply connected polygon that $X(\alpha)$ consists of parallel phase points.
-Their base points form one and only one interval on an edge.
-This property fails if $Q$ is not simply connected and thus the result does not directly generalise to the non-simply connected case.
-Here we prove Theorem~\ref{thm:main} for general polygons with a modified method.
+The proof in \cite{Galperin1995} relies on a particular property of simply connected polygon that $X(\alpha)$ consists of so-called `parallel phase points' whose base points form a single interval on an edge.
+If $Q$ is not simply connected, however, the base points of $X(\alpha)$ may form more than one intervals due to the presence of `holes' in $Q$ and consequently the method in \cite{Galperin1995} is not directly applicable to this case.
+Thus, we prove the main theorem for a more general class of polygons using a modified method.
+The main new idea in our approach is a way of coding parallel billiard trajectories (the $\mathcal{B}$-codings introduced in Section \ref{sec:encoding parallel trajectories}) which captures certain information about the positions of holes relative to the trajectories being coded.